top of page

 About

-He is also a research associate of the European Corporate Governance Institute (ECGI) and a research fellow of the Centre for Economic Policy Research (CEPR).
+Miguel Ferreira is the BPI | Fundação “la Caixa” Chair Professor of Responsible Finance at Nova School of Business and Economics (Nova SBE).
+He is the Vice-Dean of Faculty and Research at Nova SBE, Director of the Nova Finance Knowledge Center, and Coordinator of the financial literacy program “Finance for All”.
+He is also a research associate of the European Corporate Governance Institute (ECGI), a research fellow of the Centre for Economic Policy Research (CEPR) and research associate of the G53 Financial Literacy and Personal Finance Research Network.
 He has a PhD in Finance from the University of Wisconsin-Madison, a Master in Applied Economics from Nova SBE, and a Bachelor in Business from ISCTE-IUL.

-His research has been published in academic journals including the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Management Science.
-He is among the top 100 most prolific authors in top 3 finance journals of all time in the world, and he is the most cited Portuguese economist since 2000.
-He has been a recipient of several research grants and awards including a European Research Council (ERC) grant, la Caixa Foundation Social Research Call, and Fundação para a Ciência e Tecnologia.
+His research interests include household finance, corporate finance, and sustainable finance.
+His research has been published in academic journals including the American Economic Review, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Management Science.
+He is among the top 100 most prolific authors in the top three finance journals of all time in the world, and he is the most cited Portuguese economist since 2000.
+He has been a recipient of several research grants and awards, including the European Research Council (Starting and Advanced Grants), La Caixa Foundation Social Research Call, and Fundação para a Ciência e Tecnologia grant.
 He was the President of the European Finance Association.

 Social Equity Initiative-F-01.png